 When you contact us, the first thing to happen will be that your claim will be reviewed.
 If the solicitor believes you’ve got a strong enough chance of being compensated, they could offer you a Conditional Fee Agreement (CFA).
 This document acts as your contract.
 It’s really good to have this available as it confirms there are no legal fees to pay if the case is lost.
 It also outlines the success fee that you’ll pay if the claim is won.

 There are plenty of ways to get in touch with us.
 You could:

 - Speak to our expert advisors on 0800 073 8801

 - Use the live chat feature below.

 We look forward to helping you with any questions you might have about solicitors for car accidents, compensation payouts or our No Win No Fee service.

 Thanks for reading our guide which aimed to answer the question, “What are my rights after a car accident?”.
 To assist you further, we’ve provided links to some of our other guides as well as some external links and resources that we hope you’ll find useful.

-The Motor Insurers Bureau – This website explains you rights after a car accident where the other driver was uninsured.
+- The Motor Insurers Bureau – This website explains your rights after a car accident where the other driver was uninsured.